saltzm/async_io_uring/README.md

 See the `examples` directory for an echo client and server that use the event loop.

+# Background

+As an overview for the unfamiliar, `io_uring` is a new-ish Linux kernel feature that allows users to enqueue requests to perform syscalls into a submission queue (e.g. a request to read from a socket) and then submit the submission queue to the kernel for processing.

+When requests from the submission queue have been satisfied, the result is placed onto completion queue by the kernel.
+The user is able to either poll the kernel for completion queue results or block until results are available.

+Zig's `IO_Uring` library provides a convenient interface to the kernel's `io_uring` functionality.
+The user of `IO_Uring`, however, still has to manually deal with submitting requests to the kernel and retrieving events from the completion queue, which can be tedious.

+This library wraps the `IO_Uring` library by adding an event loop that handles request submission and completion, and provides an interface for each syscall that uses zig's `async` functionality to suspend execution of the calling code until the syscall has been completed.
+This lets the user write code that looks like blocking code, while still allowing for concurrency even within a single thread.

 # Goals

 * **Minimal**: Wraps the `IO_Uring` library in the most lightweight way